Take a Weekend Motorcycle Trip Along California’s Central Coast

 Pro-tip #3: As with anywhere you leave your bike, you’ll want to make sure you have a way to secure/lock up your helmet and gear while you’re enjoying the great outdoors!

-To help inspire your next Pacific Coast Highway motorcycle trip, be sure to check out our trip itineraries and our visitor guide.
+To help inspire your next west coast motorcycle trip down the PCH, be sure to check out our trip itineraries and our visitor guide.
 When it comes to choosing lodging, there are several hotels to choose from in the region.
-Read our roundup of best wine country hotels in and around Santa Maria Valley or browse the full list of properties in the region.
+Read our roundup of best wine country hotels in and around Santa Maria Valley if you’re looking for a true wine country experience on your weekend motorcycle trip in California.

 In Santa Maria Valley, there’s so much to do from here.
 Hit the road and explore it all with our 24 hiking trails, 34 tasting rooms, seven unique AVAs, 13 beaches, and a growing selection of local breweries, all within a beautiful 30-minute drive.
 There is no need to venture far if you are looking for sand dunes, cycling and authentic Santa Maria Style dining.
 You’ll find it’s the perfect home base, where you can eat, drink and do more for less.